mit-plv/bedrock2/ArtifactEvaluation.md

 That happens in `~/bedrock2/deps/kami` .
 Rule `proc_ext` in `Makefile` coordinates the extraction of the Kami processor, culminating in `Proc.bsv` in the directory `kami`.

-The the extraction process sadly loses method names, but the file should still be recognizable as a Bluespec implementation of a simple processor.
+The the extraction process sadly loses module names, but the file should still be recognizable as a Bluespec implementation of a simple processor.
 Rule `verilog_comp` in Kami/Ext/BluespecFrontEnd/verilog/Makefile` calls the Bluespec compiler `bsc` to generate Verilog code `mkTop.v`.
 We recommend against trying to read the generated Verilog code itself, but the module signature is instructive: the processor takes a clock and a reset signal and allows its environment to obtain memory requests and send responses to them.